Foods High Creatine for Vegetarians and Vegans

 Instructions:

-This recipe contains approximately 6 grams of creatine and 10 grams of protein per serving.
-It takes about 45 minutes to prepare and makes four servings.
+This diet has about 6 grams of creatine and 10 grams of protein per serving.
+It takes about 45 minutes to make and four servings.
 Enjoy!

 Creatine-rich vegan stir-fry

-This high creatine meal is packed with plant-based protein and full of flavor.
-The combination of tempeh, lentils, and quinoa makes it a nutritious and satisfying dish that will give you the energy you need to power through your day.
-Best of all, it’s easy to prepare and budget-friendly.
+This dish is packed with many plant-based proteins and creatine.
+The combination of tempeh, lentils, and quinoa makes this a healthy and satisfying meal that will give you the energy you need to power through your day.
+All the ingredients blend into each other and make it a very tasty meal.

 Instructions: